Honda VFR1200F

 When the sixth generation VFR800 was discontinued, it was followed by both the 2014 VFR800F (RC79) and the larger VFR1200.

-The VFR1200F was discontinued in 2017, as it no longer complied to new emission standards and noise regulations.
+The VFR1200F was discontinued in 2017, as it no longer complied with new emission standards and noise regulations.

 Development

 The first V4 concept bike was unveiled at the 2008 Intermot show in Cologne, Germany.
-It had distinctive design elements that were to appear in the production VFR1200F, in particular the X shaped headlights.
+It had distinctive design elements that were to appear in the production VFR1200F, in particular the X-shaped headlights.
 Leaks and spy photos of a new Honda appeared in various places including online and print news outlets.
 Honda created teaser websites in Fall 2009, in which parts of the a new V4 were shown tantalizingly, and a countdown timer was displayed.

 Eight years after the introduction of the previous 6th generation VFR800 Honda unveiled the production VFR1200F at the 2009 Tokyo Motor Show.

 Production

 Production of the VFR1200F began in October 2009 and first models were delivered in early 2010.
 The transverse-mounted V4 architecture is kept from previous VFR models though the engine and gearbox are completely new with displacement increased from 800 to 1200 cubic centimeters.
 A slightly de-tuned version of the engine, and the same gearbox, have been used on the VFR1200X Crosstourer, a dual-sport motorcycle launched in 2011.